EscanorTargaryen/angular-app-template/README.md

 # Angular App Template

-This repo contains an Angular project with everything you need to start developing an new web app.
+This repo contains an Angular project with everything you need to start developing a new web app.

 ## Staks